nopnop2002/esp-idf-mirf/README.md

 When you don't use SDSPI, both SPI2_HOST and SPI3_HOST will work.
 Previously it was called HSPI_HOST / VSPI_HOST, but now it is called SPI2_HOST / SPI3_HOST.

+# SPI Clock speed
+According to the nRF24L01 datasheet, maximum data rate of 8MHz.
+The SPI clock frequency used by this project is 4MHz.
+Changing it to 8MHz has almost no effect.

 # Using Advanced Settings
 When used at long distances, lowering the RF data rate stabilizes it.
 When changing the RF data rate, the sender and receiver must have the same value.